sourcegraph/sourcegraph-public-snapshot/doc/user/code_intelligence/language_servers.md

 - [Go](https://sourcegraph.com/extensions/sourcegraph/go)
 - [TypeScript](https://sourcegraph.com/extensions/sourcegraph/typescript)
 - [Python](https://sourcegraph.com/extensions/sourcegraph/python)
-- Check the [extension registry](https://sourcegraph.com/extensions?query=category%3A%22Programming+languages%22) for more
+- More can be found in the [extension registry](https://sourcegraph.com/extensions?query=category%3A%22Programming+languages%22)

 Language servers that run securely in your self-hosted Sourcegraph instance.
 The extensions (and associated language servers) perform advanced, scalable code analysis and are derived from our popular open-source language servers in use by hundreds of thousands of developers in editors and on Sourcegraph.com.